freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 in case of multiple tables wins the table that has less black

+## Strategies:
+- Try to create a cooperative production line
+- Experiment with circular economy,
+- Allow (but realistically) crime,
+- include disruption, destruction

+## Master typical allowed behaviours

+The Master plays "the world" and allows the overall flow of the game.
+Being after all a open-ruleset game with a role playing component, LGJ allows many styles of mastering.
+Remember as always that the scope of any game is to have fun.
+To have fun can be contajous, so also the master is supposed to have a bit of sense of humor and a dose of patience.

+- for player’s death double the black for all players
+- the commandment to "Have Fun" is a great occasion to alleviate tension, but also a way to show that to invest in community free and accessible leisure is as important as other factors.

 ----
+## notes

 The Game is facilitated by a Master that plays the wheel of Fortune, rules the creation of new Elements and laws, and report the strategies and dynamics arisen on the Diary.
 The Master should have a basic knowledge of physics, economy and enough creativity to nurture a plausible and fun game playing neutrally.